vanelsberg/AzureMogoDbDataMigration/README.md

 This exellent tutorial by Scott Hanselman shows how to setup your Nighscout site on Azure for Free, step by step:

 [How to setup the Nightscout Diabetes Management Open Source Server on Azure FOR FREE](https://youtu.be/EDADrteGBnY)

+Note that when you exactly follow de steps Scott explaines in his video blog your Nighscout deployment on Azure will be free of charge, even when the 1 year trial expires!

 #### Other: